How we test bridge cameras

 Can I see what I need to in the monitor or viewfinder?

-Some bridge cameras come with an electronic viewfinder, but most still rely on an LCD screen for reviewing photos and changing settings.
-We check both carefully to see whether they provide the clarity, field of view and detail you need to help you compose your photos and make creative decisions.
-We also assess them both in low light and bright sunlight, to ensure that our Best Buy bridge cameras can be used in any situation.
+Some bridge cameras come with an electronic viewfinder for framing your shot, but most still rely on an LCD screen to compose or review photos, and change settings.
+We check both carefully to see whether they provide the clarity, field of view and detail you need to help you capture your photos and make creative decisions.

-Does this bridge camera shoot great video, and does the audio match up?
+We also assess both the screen and viewfinder in low light and bright sunlight, plus a different range of angles for reflectiveness, to ensure that our Best Buy bridge cameras can be used in any situation, no matter the light source.

 With some bridge cameras featuring 4K video recording, more people are capturing high-definition video with their camera than a traditional camcorder.
 We set each bridge camera to shoot video of two different scenes at a range of quality settings, looking for whether it can capture fine detail and colour in clothing or objects, while checking how well it handles fast movement.
 We pan the camera around to see whether the picture holds up, or becomes jerky and glitchy.